Nayagi (TV series): Plot

-Season 1 (2018–2020)
+Season 1

-Anandhi is a middle-class woman who is the secret heir of a rich couple.
-She lives with her adoptive father, Kathiresan and brother Muthukumar.
-She marries Thirumurugan "Thiru", son of the Kalivaradan, who killed Anandhi's real father and took his property.
-Kalivardan had kept his wife alive, and hidden, as there was property in her name and he needed to write it out to himself.
-Nobody knows about Anandhi's true identity.
-Thiru's childhood friend, Ananya is Anandhi's half-sister, whose mother is the half-sister of Anandhi's real mother Leelavathi.
+Anandhi is a middle-class woman who is the secret and estranged heir of a rich couple.
+She lives with her adoptive father, Kathiresan and foster brother Muthukumar.
+She loves and marries Thirumurugan "Thiru", son of the Kalivaradan, who killed Anandhi's biological father and took his property.
+Kalivardan had kept Anandhi's biological mother, Leelavathi, alive and hidden.
+Thiru's childhood friend, Ananya is Anandhi's half-cousin, whose mother is the half-sister of Leelavathi.
 Ananya wants to marry Thiru to obtain the property.

-Vasanthi's sister, Sargunam is a woman who given usury to her people.
+Thiru's mother Vasanthi's sister, Sargunam is a woman who gives usury to her people.
 She has three children, Chezhiyan, Gopinath and Meghala.
 Chezhiyan marries Anandhi's best friend, Kanmani, opposing his mother.
 Sargunam helps Anandhi to live happily as Kalivaradan helps Ananya to get property.
 Meanwhile, Thiru, Anandhi and Vasanthi save Leelavathi from Kalivaradan.
 Anandhi takes care of Leelavathi in her home without knowing their real relation.

 Later, it is revealed that Anandhi is the Leelavathi's daughter and the heir of property.
 Seeing the true colors of Kalivaradan, Thiru breaks all ties with him.
-Meanwhile, Ananya fakes her death leading Anandhi to arrested.
-Soon, Ananya's true colors revealed and is sent to jail for 5 years.
+Ananya fakes her death and frames Anandhi, who is arrested.
+Thiru bails out Anandhi and exposes Ananya, who is sentenced for 7 years.

-5 years later

 Anandhi and Thiru live with their daughter, Yazhini.
-Ananya is still in jail and has a son, Akilan who born to Ananya and Thiru illegally through IVF without Thiru's Knowledge.
-Yazhini and Akilan become best friends without knowing the truth.
+Ananya is still in jail and has a son, Akilan who born to Ananya and Thiru illegally through IVF without Thiru's knowledge.
+Yazhini and Akilan become best friends without knowing their truth.
 Ananya returns and uses Akilan as a weapon to join Thiru.
 Anandhi doubts about Akilan because his behavior is like Thiru.
 Soon, Thiru finds out that Akilan is his and Ananya's son and gets his custody with Anandhi's help.

-Thiru's sister, Anupriya "Anu" returns to India.
+Thiru's sister, Anupriya aka Anu returns to India.
 Her marriage is fixed to her fiancé, Mithran.
-Meanwhile, Thiru and Anandhi plan to Ananya's marriage with Thiru's friend, Karthik.
+Thiru and Anandhi fixes Ananya's marriage with Thiru's friend, Karthik.
 Anu marries Mithran while Ananya manages to cancel her marriage with Karthik.
-Later, Ananya brainwashes Mithran and teaches him to take Anandhi's property.
-As a result of this, Mithran keeps Kathiresan as his servant to Anandhi's dismay.
-Later, Ananya destroys Anandhi's business by some fake agreements.
+Later, She brainwashes Mithran who later mistreats Kathiresan.
+Ananya destroys Anandhi's business by some fake agreements.
 But she is exposed and imprisoned along with Kalivardhan and Duraiyarasan.
-Anandhi receives another deal which allowed her to export their products out of India for the first time.
+Anandhi receives another deal to export their products out of India for the first time.
 Her business becomes successful, and tours to Singapore with their kids for their business.